MatheusMK3/color-pp9x/README.md

 - **Neutral:** Pretty much a clean image without any grading applied to it.
 Great for post-processing work.

+- **Natural:** Improved version of Neutral with a saturation correction on darker areas of image, so they look natural.

 - **Standard:** Applies some basic color grading to the image, works better for batching a lot of images without time for grading.